brusig/Gorilla_Catcher/README.md

 Unfortunately I will not provide the images I have trained the model on, due to the sheer size (30k+ images).

-If you want to run the GUI with the provided model, you just need to run the GorillaCatcher.ipynb, provided you have all the modules installed.
+If you want to run the GUI with the provided model, you just need to run the GorillaCatcher.ipynb, assuming you have all the modules installed.

 For creating a new model with your own images, add your images in seperate folders in /data/.
 Add your test data seperated into classes in eval_test.
 Lastly, add mixed images in the test folder, to make sure no data leakage occurs.